 The documentary is in three parts, each exploring different elements of the game’s development.
 I composed six individual pieces for episodes two and three, all very much in the ‘Metro’ style and each inspired by individual characters and elements from within the game itself, and indeed the team at 4A.
 Remaining true to the sound of Metro was of the utmost importance, and whilst there are clear and firm nods to the Eastern European culture, any kind of cliche was strictly avoided.
 The pieces were met with a tremendous response, so much so, that 4A games wished for them to be used within the game itself and/or future DLC’s – a huge honour that’s rarely bestowed.

 In addition to the ViDoc series, I also had the opportunity to sound design and mix a five-part series exploring the incredible, customisable arsenal of weapons featured in Exodus.
 Each VO-led installment blends 4K gameplay capture with high-end CGI animation to delve deep into the features, options and impact in each weapon’s class – from humble handguns to unique Metro-made creations hewn from post-apocalyptical salvage.
 It was an absolute bombastic blast!
 And the community reaction has gone through the roof.

-The game is set for release on February 15th, for PC, XBOX One, and PS4.
+The game was released on February 15th, for PC, XBOX One, and PS4.